yeeland/oui/README.md

 - Compass 1.0.0.alpha.19
     - `gem install compass --pre`

-To run you can use:

-    compass watch

-or use if you want to use sourcemaps...

 ## Using Sourcemaps

 If you want to use sourcemaps with Chrome follow [the instructions](https://medium.com/@toolmantim/getting-started-with-css-sourcemaps-and-in-browser-sass-editing-b4daab987fb0).
 Once you have it all set up run:

-    sass --compass --sourcemap --watch sass:css
+    sass --compass --sourcemap --watch path/to/this/repo:path/to/destination/css